TheoW03/TheoW03/README.md

 I want to try web dev. learn HTML, CSS React.JS etc. . and Systems level programming.
 C/C++

-Im also very passionate with programming and CS. and enjoy doing
+Im also very passionate with programming and CS. to the point it can be problematic.

 I make discord bots for fun